piranha/solovyov.net/src/blog/2020/postgresql-query-jit.md

 We're proud users of PostgreSQL.
 Proud in a sense we're really glad that our main data store is such a stable, performant, introspective and overall great DBMS.
 It's been very reliable for us and in times of turbulence made it possible to understand what the issue is.
 Overall, I love it.

 We were on 10.x since ages - upgraded a month after it came out.
-We did a regular, old school upgrade, using `pg_upgrade`.
+We did a regular old school upgrade using `pg_upgrade`.
 You see, one of PG traits is that on-disk data layout changes is different between major versions.
 That means that version 10 can't work with data from version 9 (and vice versa) and you have to convert the data to run a new version.
 It's a PITA, but gives you time to test and see if everything is okay, etc.

 But when 11th came out something stopped us from upgrading.
 I don't really remember what.
 Plus around that time we started using [pglogical](https://www.2ndquadrant.com/en/resources/pglogical/) for purpose of having, for example, an analytical replica.
 Or a partial replica to speed up something.
 And our idea of next major upgrade was to use logical replication to copy data from our master to new node with newer PostgreSQL.
-That is one of cool features of logical replication, that you can replicate data between nodes with different major versions.
+It's one of the cool features of logical replication - you can replicate data between nodes with different major versions.

 Then pg12 came out.
 It was a great (as always) release, with a lot of performance improvements (CTE is not an optimization fence anymore, woohoo!), plus JIT was improved and enabled by default, and some new exciting features (jsonpath anyone?).
 And we're an experienced users of logical replication now.